 If furnace replacement isn’t an option, one small task will immediately improve its performance – change the filter.
 Check it every month, especially during heavy use months in winter and summer, and if it looks dirty, replace it.
 A dirty filter slows the air flow and makes the system work harder, wasting energy.

 Here are some other easy ways to cut energy waste in winter:

-Regulate humidity.
 The more humidity in a room, the warmer it feels.
-A room temperature of 70 degrees combined with humidity of 10 percent feels only like 64 degrees but 80 percent humidity makes it feel like 71.
+A room temperature of 70 degrees combined with humidity of 10 percent.
+I mean it feels only like 64 degrees but 80 percent humidity makes it feel like 71.
 Use a humidifier to fight dry air, use less heat and still feel warm.
 But don’t go overboard: Dust mites, mold and mildew thrive in humidity.
 Be sure to have an indoor humidity gauge, and keep the range between 30 percent and 40 percent.
 Follow the humidifier’s cleaning instructions to deter mold and bacteria growth.
 Learn more in our Furnace Q and A.

 Make sure you’ve fixed any big air leaks in your house and duct system.
 Cutting heat loss may mean you can buy a smaller new furnace, too.
 Check for drafts around your house and seal them with caulk or putty.
 Expanding foam sealant can fill larger areas protected from moisture and sunlight.
 Add weather-stripping around the edges of doors.
 Attic insulation can be installed in a few hours with batts or rolls.
 Insulate heating ducts.
 Winter is a good time for an energy audit.
 Our Stay Warm page has more great tips.